-The increased prison terms for money laundering and potential financial repercussions are part of the EU’s effort to bring consistency to AML/CFT regulation across all member states and reflect the EU parliament’s commitment to stricter enforcement of money laundering rules.
+The increased prison terms for money laundering and potential financial crimes are part of the EU’s effort to bring consistency to AML/CFT regulation across all member states and reflect the EU parliament’s commitment to stricter enforcement of money laundering rules.
 Many EU member states already implement punishments for money laundering in excess of the minimum prison sentences required by 6AMLD.

-The crime of money laundering may involve dual criminality, which is the principle that a crime may be committed in one jurisdiction before its financial proceeds are laundered in another.
+The crime of money laundering may involve dual criminality, which is the principle that a financial crime may be committed in one jurisdiction before its financial proceeds are laundered in another.
 6AMLD addresses the issue of dual criminality by introducing specific information sharing requirements between jurisdictions so that a criminal prosecution for the connected offenses can take place in more than one EU member state.

 In practice, the 6th Anti Money Laundering Directive provisions for dual criminality require EU member states to criminalize certain predicate offenses whether they are illegal in that jurisdiction or not.
 Those predicate offenses are terrorism, drug trafficking, human trafficking, sexual exploitation, racketeering and corruption.
 As part of the process, the member states involved in a prosecution will work together to centralize legal proceedings within a single jurisdiction.
 6AMLD sets out a range of factors for authorities to consider when deciding how and where to conduct prosecutions, including the victims’ country of origin, the nationality (or residence) of the offender and the jurisdiction in which the offense took place.